-Background: A 5th-generation Colorado native, Sunda Legare commits her yoga practice to natural approaches to pain and stress management.
-While working for a Neurologist in Colorado, Sunda designed and implemented neuromuscular therapy in response to clients’ pain management issues.
-She has expanded her in-depth understanding of the therapeutic benefits of yoga through multiple venues, which include: her personal practice; seven yoga retreats in Panama; Sanskrit study with Dr. Katie Poole; a 300-hour yoga therapy training course at Mount Madonna in Northern California; 200 hours of hot yoga; and, an additional 100 hours of instruction on power yoga.
+A 5th-generation Colorado native, Sunda Legare commits her yoga practice to natural approaches to pain and stress management.
+Sunda has designed and implemented neuromuscular therapy in response to clients’ pain management issues.
+She has expanded her in-depth understanding of the therapeutic benefits of yoga through her personal practice; multiple retreats in Panama; Sanskrit study with Dr. Katie Poole; a 300-hour yoga therapy training course at Mount Madonna in Northern California; 200 hours of hot yoga; and, an additional 100 hours of instruction on power yoga.

 About Christa Tyson